coutinhomarco/intelligent-firewall/readme.md

 - Use this knowledge to improve security, not to exploit vulnerabilities

 ## Conclusion
-This project demonstrates the power of Rust in building sophisticated network security tools.
-By combining low-level network programming with high-level abstractions, we've created an intelligent firewall capable of adapting to potential threats in real-time.
+This project demonstrates the power of Rust in building network security tools.
+By combining low-level network programming with high-level abstractions, we've created a firewall capable of detecting and blocking potential port scan attempts in real-time.

 The skills developed in this project are valuable in various fields:
 - Network Security